fhdsl/ITN_course_search/README.md

 10. Latex –&gt; LaTeX (for the Overleaf and LaTeX course)
 11. And –&gt; & (space saving, used for the Choosing Genomics Tools course )
+12. Dms –&gt; DMS (for Data Management and Sharing for NIH Proposals course)

 Add any additional specific changes to the topic tags for cleaning within that chunk going forward.